averbraeck/opentrafficsim/docs/02-model-structure/java.md

     }
 ```

 Next, we show an example using quite some type arguments, to show that although at first glance this may seem unclear, it makes perfect sense.
 The example discusses a `PerceptionCollectable`.
 It is designed to allow iteration over perceived representations of type `H` regarding underlying objects in simulation of type `U`.
 Furthermore, it can perceive a collected result of type `C`, resulting from considering all objects of type `U` together.
 Finally, as the collected (accumulated) result is determined, there is an intermediate result of type `I`.
-As a concrete example, density may be determined by considering leaders of type `U = GTU`, perceived as `H = HeadwayGTU`, resulting in a density `C = LinearDensity`, with an intermediate type `I` which is some class that stores a cumulative GTU count, and the distance over which these GTUs are found.
+As a concrete example, density may be determined by considering leaders of type `U = Gtu`, perceived as `H = HeadwayGtu`, resulting in a density `C = LinearDensity`, with an intermediate type `I` which is some class that stores a cumulative GTU count, and the distance over which these GTUs are found.
 The identity returns an initial value for this (count = 0), while the accumulator increases the result for every next GTU, and the finalizer translates the last intermediate result in a density.
-We again see the `super` keyword, as for instance we could have a `PerceptionCollectable` of lane-based GTUs with `U = LaneBasedGTU`.
-From the set of lane-based GTUs we could use an accumulator of GTUs (so a superclass of `LaneBasedGTU`) as for instance only speed is used, which GTUs also have.
-Without the super keyword, a `PerceptionAccumulator<GTU, ?>` could not be used.
+We again see the `super` keyword, as for instance we could have a `PerceptionCollectable` of lane-based GTUs with `U = LaneBasedGtu`.
+From the set of lane-based GTUs we could use an accumulator of GTUs (so a superclass of `LaneBasedGtu`) as for instance only speed is used, which GTUs also have.
+Without the super keyword, a `PerceptionAccumulator<Gtu, ?>` could not be used.

 ```java
     public interface PerceptionCollectable<H extends Headway, U>